A Need to Walk

 Yet the ability to safely walk alone, especially at night, is, for most cities, largely a luxury available only to men (and even then, there are always parts to be avoided).
 Which is why Tokyo night walks are especially alluring and evocative, seemingly a societal miracle — a city nearly devoid of violent crime, almost no back alley or poorly lit path is off limits.
 It’s one of the few, true, metropolitan spaces where the right to a safe walk is a nearly universal, indiscriminate, day or night, red light or financial district alike.

-Elizabeth, the protagonist in Lynne Tillman’s limits her walks to a few blocks in the East Village of Manhattan.
+Elizabeth, the protagonist in Lynne Tillman’s No Lease on Life limits her walks to a few blocks in the East Village of Manhattan.
 Still, that doesn’t keep her from traveling in the mind, small details blossoming into panoramas:

 Elizabeth opened her door and walked down the stairs.
 The halls were even bleaker in the middle of the night.
 Dawn.
 Farmers woke like this every morning, at the break of day, milked cows, sloshed around in the heat or cold, fed pigs who were more intelligent than they were, grew wrinkled and weather-beaten, and their wives cooked heartbreaking breakfasts, shriveled under the sun, nursed belligerent youngsters or died in childbirth.
 Everyone’s a hero.
 Elizabeth giggled then stifled herself.